BossBaby11/get2go-web/README.md

 # Get2Go
-> Traveling, Traveling and the Beauty of Your Dreams Explore "the other side of Jakarta".
+> Traveling, Traveling and the Beauty of Your Dreams Explore "The Other Side of Jakarta".

 ## Table of Contents
 * [Pendahuluan](#pendahuluan)